Nursing Courses in UK for International Students

 Anglia Ruskin University BSc (Hons) International Nursing Undergraduate 3 years £15,300 per year Various scholarships available IELTS 6.5, High School Diploma Focus on global perspectives in healthcare, practical placements

-Swansea University BSc (Hons) Adult Nursing Undergraduate 3 years £18,000 per year Welsh Government bursary IELTS 7.0, High School Diploma Emphasis on core nursing values, practical experience, post-graduation employment with NHS Wales
+Swansea University BSc (Hons) Adult Nursing Undergraduate 3 years £18,000 per year Welsh Government bursary IELTS 7.0, High School Diploma Emphasis on core nursing values, practical experience, and post-graduation employment with NHS Wales

-Coventry University BSc (Hons) Nursing Studies Top-up Undergraduate Top-up 1 year £13,900 per year Various scholarships available Registered Nurse qualification, IELTS 6.5 Top-up degree for existing nurses, focus on public health and pain management
+Coventry University BSc (Hons) Nursing Studies Top-up Undergraduate Top-up 1 year £13,900 per year Various scholarships available Registered Nurse qualification, IELTS 6.5 Top-up degree for existing nurses, with a focus on public health and pain management

 University of East London BSc (Hons) Nursing (Adult) Undergraduate 3 years £14,700 per year Government loans, UEL scholarships IELTS 6.5, High School Diploma Comprehensive support, practical placements, supplementary grants

-University of Bradford MSc International Nursing Studies Postgraduate 1 year £24,180 per year Scholarships and bursaries available Registered Nurse qualification, IELTS 6.5 Advanced nursing practices, flexible learning approaches, blended learning
+University of Bradford MSc International Nursing Studies Postgraduate 1 year £24,180 per year Scholarships and bursaries are available Registered Nurse qualification, IELTS 6.5 Advanced nursing practices, flexible learning approaches, blended learning

-University of Hertfordshire MSc Adult Nursing Postgraduate 2 years £17,950 per year NHS funding for UK/EU students IELTS 7.0, Relevant Bachelor's Degree Inter-professional education, clinical decision-making modules, diverse placement opportunities
+University of Hertfordshire MSc Adult Nursing Postgraduate 2 years £17,950 per year NHS funding for UK/EU students IELTS 7.0, Relevant Bachelor's Degree Inter-professional education, clinical decision-making modules, and diverse placement opportunities

-University of Manchester BNurs Adult Nursing Undergraduate 3 years £25,000 per year Various scholarships available IELTS 7.0, High School Diploma Emphasis on leadership, advanced clinical skills, extensive practical placements
+University of Manchester BNurs Adult Nursing Undergraduate 3 years £25,000 per year Various scholarships available IELTS 7.0, High School Diploma Emphasis on leadership, advanced clinical skills, and extensive practical placements

-University of Plymouth MSc Pre-registration Nursing (Adult) Postgraduate 2 years £19,000 per year Various scholarships available IELTS 7.0, Relevant Bachelor's Degree Support for non-UK educated students, practical placements, focus on adult health nursing
+University of Plymouth MSc Pre-registration Nursing (Adult) Postgraduate 2 years £19,000 per year Various scholarships available IELTS 7.0, Relevant Bachelor's Degree Support for non-UK educated students, practical placements, and focus on adult health nursing

 Teesside University BSc (Hons) Nursing Undergraduate 3 years £13,000 per year Scholarships available IELTS 6.0, High School Diploma Evidence-based practice, extensive practical and clinical skills training